 Partner assistance: First, if you are currently participating in any of our NEA member benefits programs, check our Member Assistance Program page to see if any help is available to relieve your bills due to hardships caused by coronavirus shutdowns.

-Student loan debt: Many NEA members have student loan debt, and our partners at Savi recently updated the NEA Student Loan Forgiveness Navigator to help members determine whether COVID-19 has affected their debt obligation.
+Student loan debt: Many NEA members have student loan debt, and our partners at Savi recently updated the NEA Student Debt Navigator to help members determine whether COVID-19 has affected their debt obligation.

 The government is temporarily waiving federal student loan debt interest.
 If you’ve lost your job or had hours cut, you might be eligible for a reduced monthly payment (as low as $0 per month) through a Federal Income-Driven Repayment (IDR) Plan.
 Check your options now.